Lisa Nandy: HM Opposition (2010-2024)

+In 2016 Nandy was appointed as a director of Labour Together, a group formed to "delegitimise and destroy” Corbyn and prevent him winning the next election.
+This was achieved primarily through planting stories about anti-semitism in the media.

 After the election resulted in Corbyn's re-election, Nandy announced that she did not intend to return to the frontbench without the re-introduction of Shadow Cabinet elections, which had been abolished by Ed Miliband in 2011 (the last election being held in 2010).
 She also spoke of the abuse she had received for not supporting Corbyn, which she described as leaving her "genuinely frightened".
-She compared her treatment to that which she had received at the hands of the far-right when she first campaigned to become MP for Wigan in 2010.
+She compared her treatment to that which she had received at the hands of the far right when she first campaigned to become MP for Wigan in 2010.

+In 2017, Nandy was mentioned in The Guardian and The Telegraph as someone from the left wing of the party who could replace Jeremy Corbyn as leader before the 2017 general election, At the general election, Nandy was again re-elected with an increased vote share of 62.2% and an increased majority of 16,027.

 In 2018, Nandy set up the Centre for Towns, with data analytics expert Ian Warren.
-The Centre for Towns bills itself as an "independent non-partisan organisation dedicated to providing research and analysis of our towns".
+The Centre for Towns billed itself as an "independent non-partisan organisation dedicated to providing research and analysis of our towns".
 At the end of 2018 Nandy became the chair of Labour Friends of Palestine and the Middle East.

+At the 2019 general election, Nandy was again re-elected, with a decreased vote share of 46.7% and a decreased majority of 6,728.

+Nandy was again re-elected at the 2024 general election, with an increased majority of 9,549 and an increased vote share of 47.4%.